-Games revenues are primarily generated by our gaming operations under development, placement, and participation arrangements in which we provide our customers with player terminals, player terminal-content licenses and back-office equipment, collectively referred to herein as leased gaming equipment.
-Under these arrangements, we retain ownership of the leased gaming equipment installed at customer facilities, and we receive revenue based on a percentage of the net win per day generated by the leased gaming equipment or a fixed daily fee based on the number of player terminals installed at the facility.
+Games revenues are primarily generated by our gaming operations under development, placement, and participation arrangements in which we provide our customers with player terminals, player terminal-content licenses, central determinate systems for devices placed in service in licensed jurisdictions and back-office equipment, collectively referred to herein as leased gaming equipment.
+Generally, under these arrangements, we retain ownership of the leased gaming equipment installed at customer facilities and we receive revenue based on a percentage of the net win per day generated by the leased gaming equipment or a fixed daily fee based on the number of player terminals installed at the facility.
 Revenue from lease participation or daily fee arrangements are considered both realizable and earned at the end of each gaming day.

-Games revenues generated by player terminals deployed at sites under development or placement fee agreements are reduced by the accretion of contract rights acquired as part of those agreements.
+Gaming operations revenues generated by leased gaming equipment deployed at sites under development or placement fee agreements are reduced by the accretion of contract rights acquired in connection with those agreements.
 Contract rights are amounts allocated to intangible assets for dedicated floor space resulting from such agreements, described under "Development and Placement Fee Agreements."
-The related amortization expense, or accretion of contract rights, is netted against our respective revenue category in the Consolidated Statements of (Loss) Income and Comprehensive (Loss) Income.
+The related amortization expense, or accretion of contract rights, is recorded net against the respective revenue category in the Statements of Loss.